 There’s a ton of information available about Charleston and the Lowcountry.
 It lately seems like everyone and their mom is trying to visit the area or has been recently.
 But finding-out what you need to plan your trip can sometimes be overwhelming!
 Luckily, there are plenty of high-quality Charleston travel guides available online.
 Besides the current guide to hipster Charleston, there are plenty of sources for every sort of niche traveler.
-These extensive guides make recommendations on everything from when to go to what plugs to bring.
+These extensive guides make recommendations on everything from the best time to visit Charleston to what plugs to bring.
 Read on to see a few of our favorites:

 1. Southern Living

 The Crown Jewel of the South requires a decent write-up by Southern Living Magazine, and this literary staple of the South has done just that.
 Be sure to visit the guide for where to eat, drink, shop, stay, and play in Charleston.